-The Florosa Fire Department operates from Station 5, established in 1966.
+The Florosa Fire Department operates from Station #5, established in 1966.
+Read on for more information about our mission and history.

 The localities of Florosa and Wynnhaven Beach are all part of the Fire District, which extends from Hurlburt AFB to the Okaloosa County line.
 The district was initially called the Southwest Okaloosa County Fire Control District.
 Years later, the District was renamed to Florosa Fire Control District and was legislated to serve as an Independent Special District in 1999.